 History of negative numbers

 This is only a brief history of negative numbers.
 For a more comprehensive coverage and a longer reading,

-Early writings of the Babylonians, Hindus, Egyptian, or Chinese do not contain any trace of the recognition of negative numbers
+Early writings of the Babylonians, Hindus, Egyptian, or Chinese do not contain any trace of the recognition of negative numbers.

 Nonetheless, they had no problems doing correctly computations involving subtractions such as:

 (6 − 4) × (4 − 3) or (8 − 8) × (7 − 5)

-The Chinese used red rods to represent positive numbers, but black rods to represent negative numbers
+The Chinese used red rods to represent positive numbers, but black rods to represent negative numbers.

-In the fourth century, the Alexandrian mathematician Diophantus said in his text Arithmetica that the following equation is absurd
+In the fourth century, the Alexandrian mathematician Diophantus said in his text Arithmetica that the following equation is absurd.

 He said this because x would have to be -4

 In India, negative numbers started appearing around (A.D.
-620-630) in the work of the Hindu Brahmagupta
+620-630) in the work of the Hindu Brahmagupta.

 He called positive numbers affirmative quantities.
 For instance, he said in his work that the sum of two

-This means that the sum of two positive numbers is positive
+This means that the sum of two positive numbers is positive.

 Around 1300, Chinese mathematician Chu Shi-Ku gave the "rule of sign"